zlatko-michailov/abc/doc/ref/diag/exception.md

 Represents an "expect" (input state) assert failure.
 - `ensure_error` - derives from `assert_error`.
 Represents an "ensure" (output state) assert failure.

+Static analysis exception types should not be used for bad input.
+Exception types that derive from `std::runtime_error` should be used:
+- `input_error` - derives from `std::runtime_error`.
+Represents a transient failure.